syedpeer/beautiful-jekyll/aboutme.md

 subtitle: What you need to know
 ---

 My name is Syed Peer.
-I have the following qualities:

 - I am an Engineering/Program Manager
 - I have over 20 years of experience in Software development